top of page

 To be clear, this is usually a planning number representing what is available to spend and has absolutely zero correlation to what is actually required to produce a specific concept.

-The agency will then use this budget to create rough costs by allocating it into the different components of the production (i.e. shoot costs, post, talent etc).
-Once again, this allocation is tied to the budget number and not to the actual requirements of a particular spot.
+Once a concept is approved, the agency will then develop rough costs by simply allocating this budget into the different components of the production (i.e. shoot costs, post, talent etc).
+Once again, this allocation is tied to the all-in budget number and not to the actual requirements of a particular spot.

-The production house component of the rough costs then becomes the cost target given to production houses.
-This creates an artificial starting point that often provides more budget than necessary resulting in inflated bids.
+Finally, as the bidding process is initiated, the agency will use the production house component of the rough costs to brief production houses; creating an artificial starting point that often provides more budget than necessary.

 3. production house negotiations

-Let’s face it; the agency controls the entire creative and bidding process and while they are sensitive to the Client’s need for cost efficiency, understandably, their primary objective is to deliver creative excellence.
+Let’s face it; once a concept is approved and bidding has begun, the agency controls the entire process.
+And while they are sensitive to the Client’s need for cost efficiency , understandably, their primary objective is to deliver creative excellence.

-While it is the agency producer who is responsible for conducting a fair bidding process, they are also keenly aware of the need to manage the expectations of a creative team who often have a recommend in mind well before the bid process is even complete.
+Even though the agency producer is responsible for conducting a fair bidding process, they are also keenly aware of the expectations of the creative team who often have a recommend in mind well before the bid process is even complete.

-This, coupled with compressed timelines, unfortunately leads to bias and corner-cutting and can, at times, diminish the integrity of the entire competitive bid process.
+This, coupled with compressed timelines, unfortunately leads to bias and corner-cutting which jeopardizes the integrity of the entire competitive bid process.

 4. lack of validation prior to award